 Property damage claims are separate from personal injury claims.
 The amount of property damage caused by the crash is generally settled early in the case.

-Who is Liable for Damages Caused by Highway Crashes?
+Who is Liable for Damages Caused by Highway Crashes in Lexington?

 Liability means that a party is financially responsible for the damages caused by an accident.
 In most cases, the driver who caused the highway crash is liable for damages.